jobo3208/nvim-mysql/README.md

 ## Installation

-nvim-mysql is a Python 3 remote plugin for Neovim -- Python 2 is not supported.
+nvim-mysql is a Python 3 remote plugin for Neovim.
+Currently Python 3.7+ is required.
+Python 2 is not supported.

 The easiest way to install is using [vim-pathogen](https://github.com/tpope/vim-pathogen):